GaddamMeghana578/Form-Hooks-App/README.md

 ## Project Description

 It is a Visitor Form Application developed using react hooks.
-The main purpose of this application was to get into using react hooks with functional components over class components
+The main purpose of this application is to get familiar with functional components using react hooks over class components.

 ## Authors